 And He took him outside and said, "Now look toward the heavens, and count the stars, if you are able to count them."
 And He said to him, "So shall your descendants be."
 (Genesis 15:5 NASB)

-3) The third, far less tangible place, is where God Himself dwells.
+3) God's Abode: The third far less tangible place is where God Himself dwells.
 In the Old Testament, this heaven was sometimes described by using shâmayim twice, which was then translated into "the heaven of the heavens" or "the highest heaven".
 The verses below indicate that two different heavens are being referred to...

 Behold, to the Lord your God belong heaven and the highest heavens, the earth and all that is in it.
 (Deuteronomy 10:14 NASB)